octoml/TransparentAI/tutorials/quickstart.md

 tutorials-api-1       | INFO:     172.24.0.4:46714 - "POST /stylize/?target=cpu HTTP/1.1" 200 OK
 ```

-> Note: If you are on an M1 Mac the docker image for the `style` container needs to be changed to run on arm.
+> Note: If you are on an M1 Mac the docker image for the `style` container image needs to be changed to run on arm.
 Use `quay.io/transparentai/noaccel-magenta_image_stylization-mac_m1` instead.
-This image while designed for graviton works on M1 Macs.
+This image is designed for M1 Mac use.
+Rosetta isn't enough in this case.

 You can then navigate to [http://localhost:8888](http://localhost:8888) to use the application.